PaarthPandey10/certificates/README.md

 ## About

 This repository showcases my professional and academic achievements in cybersecurity, programming, cloud, and data science.
-It includes certificates from globally recognized platforms like Google, EC-Council, Simplilearn, and SoloLearn.
+It includes certificates from globally recognized platforms like Amazon Web Services, Google, EC-Council, Simplilearn, and SoloLearn.

 ---